-When you subscribe to RingCentral Office, you get a secure and reliable cloud communications solution that includes enterprise-grade VoIP, cloud PBX, business texting, internet fax, online meetings, and over 50 other communications and collaboration features.
+When you subscribe to RingCentral, you get a secure and reliable cloud communications solution that includes enterprise-grade VoIP, cloud PBX, business texting, internet fax, online meetings, and over 50 other communications and collaboration features.

 Try it out with a free trial and get a free local or toll-free number—no installation fees.
 Just subscribe, then use!

 PAY ANNUALLY AND SAVE UP TO 33%.